kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 2. Line Indentation
 * MUST be accomplished using tabs
-	* i.e. space characters are not allowed for indentation
+	* i.e. space characters are strictly not allowed for indentation

 &#9650; [Formatting](#5-formatting)